Abu Dhabi's IPIC says Malaysian fund 1MDB has paid settlement amount in full

-KUALA LUMPUR (Reuters) - Abu Dhabi’s government-owned International Petroleum Investment Co (IPIC) on Wednesday said Malaysian state fund 1Malaysia Development Berhad (1MDB) has made all required payments as part of a settlement agreement between the two.
+KUALA LUMPUR, Dec 27 (Reuters) - Abu Dhabi’s government-owned International Petroleum Investment Co (IPIC) on Wednesday said Malaysian state fund 1Malaysia Development Berhad (1MDB) has made all required payments as part of a settlement agreement between the two.

 1MDB had originally agreed to pay $1.2 billion in two instalments to IPIC, with the first of about $600 million due by July 31.
 1MDB however missed the deadline due to the need to get “regulatory approvals” and made the payment in August instead.